wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/deploy-mcp-servers/deploy-a-mcp-server.md

-# Develop a MCP Server
+# Deploy a MCP Server

 Choreo allows you to create and deploy MCP Server applications in Python and Node.js.